 The most common symptoms associated with the serious adverse events were dehydration, dizziness, headache, nausea and vomiting.

 A 2018 study analyzing adverse events from supplements reported to the FDA over a 10-year period found serious outcomes included deaths, hospitalizations, life-threatening conditions and birth defects.
-It also estimated that the dietary supplement adverse event reporting rate is only about 2%.
+It also estimated that the adverse event of dietary supplement report rate is only about 2%.